explosion/spaCy/website/docs/api/data-formats.md

 > ```

-The main data format used in spaCy v3.0 is a **binary format** created by serializing a [`DocBin`](/api/docbin) object, which represents a collection of `Doc` objects.
-This means that you can train spaCy models using the same format it outputs: annotated `Doc` objects.
+The main data format used in spaCy v3.0 is a **binary format** created by serializing a [`DocBin`](/api/docbin), which represents a collection of `Doc` objects.
+This means that you can train spaCy models using the same format it
+outputs: annotated `Doc` objects.
 The binary format is extremely **efficient in storage**, especially when packing multiple documents together.

 Typically, the extension for these binary files is `.spacy`, and they are used as input format for specifying a [training corpus](/api/corpus) and for spaCy's